ybacoder/project-2/README.md

 #### Wind Generation and System Lambda vs. Time

-The time series plot looks at wind generation in gigawatts (GW) and the system wide price of energy per megawatt hour (MWh) (System Lambda) at 5 minute time intervals for each day.
+The time series plot looks at wind generation and the system wide price of energy (System Lambda) at 5 minute time intervals throughout the day.
+This plot helps to understand the nature of how the data changes each passing moment.

 <img src= "/static/images/timeseries.png">